 February Priority decisions are made on bus types and needs for the Capital Improvement Program.
+Initial meetings to strategize the FY 2024 Capital Budget with directors begins.
 March Distribution of FY 2023 budget instruction package for personnel.
 Operating budget request meeting is held for Budget Calendar and Key Assumptions.
+Meetings held to discuss Capital Budget requests and initiatives with Directors.
 April Divisions submit all operating budget requests for financial review.
 Second meeting held for Personnel Assumptions to be reviewed.
 Meetings with PSTA Chiefs and Directors begin for senior level discussion on operating budget requests.
 May Senior level discussion on operating budget requests.
 Meetings with the CEO, Chiefs, and Directors begin for senior level discussion on operating budget requests.
-Meeting to discuss Capital Improvement Plan Draft & Service Initiatives.
+Meetings held to discuss Service Initiatives.
 June Receipt of Estimate of Taxable Values from the office of the Pinellas County Property Appraiser.
-First Draft of FY 2023 operating and capital budget and FY 2023 to FY 2027 capital improvement plan is submitted to Board of Directors.
+Third discussion regarding Capital Improvement Project held with Directors.
+First Draft of FY 2024 operating and capital budget and FY 2024 to FY 2028 capital improvement plan is submitted to Board of Directors.
 July Property Appraiser delivers certification of taxable value.
 Revision of Proposed Budget and recommendation of Proposed Millage.
+Final meetings regarding Capi- tal Improvement Project requests held with CEO and Directors.
 Board of Directors approves proposed millage rate per state statute.
 August PSTA advises the Property Appraiser of the proposed millage rate, the rolled back millage rate and date, time and place of a public hearing to consider the proposed millage rate and proposed budget.
 Planning Committee reviews second draft of proposed FY 2023 budget.
 Updated proposed FY 2022 operating and capital budget and FY 2023 to FY 2027 capital improvement plan is submitted to the Board of Directors.
 September First public hearing to be held on the proposed budget and millage rate.
 Final public hearing date, intent to adopt final millage rate and budget are advertised in the local newspaper.
 Final public hearing is held adopting resolutions for both the final millage rate and budget.
 October Beginning of FY 2023.
 Within thirty (30) days following adoption of final millage and budget resolution, PSTA must certify that it has complied with the provisions of Chapter 200, Florida Statutes, to the Ad Valorem Tax, Department of Revenue.